anshikaatiwari/Crime-Prediction-/README.md

 Library Used: sklearn.ensemble.GradientBoostingClassifier
 Tuning: Parameters such as the number of trees and learning rate were fine-tuned using cross-validation.

 2. Support Vector Machine (SVM)
 SVM is a powerful classifier that works well for complex datasets with clear boundaries between classes.
 A kernel trick was used to map data into a higher-dimensional space.

 Library Used: sklearn.svm.SVC
 Kernel: We used the rbf (Radial Basis Function) kernel for improved accuracy.

 3. Linear Regression (Multiclass)
 Though Linear Regression is not typically used for classification, it was adapted for multiclass classification by treating each class as a separate regression problem.

 Library Used: sklearn.linear_model.LinearRegression

-Results
+## Results
 The final model, after tuning, achieved an accuracy of 88.22% on the test set.
 This result demonstrates that the models performed well in predicting crime categories based on the provided features.

-Model	Accuracy
+##Model	Accuracy
-Gradient Boosting Classifier	0.88220
+Gradient Boosting Classifier:	0.88220
-Support Vector Machine (SVM)	0.87210
+Support Vector Machine (SVM) :	0.87210
-Linear Regression	0.83560
+Linear Regression:	0.83560
 Gradient Boosting provided the highest accuracy.